-10. Dothraki is a real language.
+20. Dothraki is a real language.

-11. You can learn High Valryian via an app.
+22. You can learn High Valryian via an app.

 In addition to the “real” languages it teaches, Duolingo offers a class in High Valyrian to enhance your Game of Thrones-watching experience.

-15. Ser Pounce, King Tommen’s beloved cat, is dead.
+25. Ser Pounce, King Tommen’s beloved cat, is dead.

 If the timing seemed suspicious, you've clearly been paying attention.
 "Cersei hated the name ‘Ser Pounce’ so much she could not allow him to survive," Benioff told Entertainment Weekly of the feline's untimely demise.
 "So she came up with her most diabolical [execution].
 Ser Pounce’s death was so horrible we couldn’t even put it on the air."

-16. There’s more than one Monty Python and the Holy Grail connection.
+26. There was more than one Monty Python and the Holy Grail connection.

 Part of Game of Thrones’s pilot was shot in one of the castles used for Monty Python and the Holy Grail.
 Three seasons later, in “Breaker of Chains,” an unnamed Meereenese warrior shouts a series of taunts at Daenerys that include “Your mother was a hamster,” “Go and boil your bottoms, sons of a silly person,” and “I blow my nose at you” … in Low Valyrian, of course.

-17. Daenerys Targaryen originally had violet eyes.
+33. Daenerys Targaryen originally had violet eyes.

 In the books, the Targaryen family members are notable for their silver hair and violet eyes.
 During shooting, Daenerys and Viserys (Harry Lloyd) Targaryen originally wore violet contact lenses, but Benioff and Weiss decided they negatively impacted the actors’ ability to portray emotion.

-“My darkest period was when the show seemed to become so much about Jon, when he died and came back,” Kit Harington told with Variety about his years on the show.
+“My darkest period was when the show seemed to become so much about Jon, when he died and came back,” Kit Harington told Variety about his years on the show.
 “I really didn’t like the focus of the whole show coming onto Jon—even though it was invalidating my problem about being the weak link because things were about Jon.”